markuszeller/avatarro/README.md

 For this quick release only HTML tables are rendered, but it is kept open to enhance for more renderers.

+Clone the repo and open the index.html with your browser.

 ![examples](examples.png)